mkoppanen/resty-imaging/README.md

 resty-imaging
 =============

-Micro-service approach to resizing images.
+Micro-service approach to resizing, cropping, rounding and serving images.
 Built with openresty, lua and C++.

 License
 -------